Text and images by Lindsey Johnson for Design Mom.

 Every time I watch one of those addictive British period dramas (I’m looking at you Downton Abbey), I’m always fascinated by the lavish picnics depicted in the stories.
 The servants carry the silver and crystal along, as well as chairs and tables, tents, and a fancy multicourse meal.
 It all looks so dreamy and magical and I want to transport myself into the television and join them.

 In reality, our family picnics are mostly of the last-minute variety that involve me grabbing a loaf of bread, a jar of peanut butter and a few napkins on the way out the door.
-But sometimes I get it just right and create my own version of a dreamy and magical afternoon.
+But sometimes I get it just right and create my own version of a dreamy and magical afternoon withe perfect picnic.

 So today, I thought I’d share my secrets for the perfectly planned, perfectly executed picnic.

-Secret #1: Planning a picnic is just like planning a small, transportable party, and if you think of it that way, it will help you with the organizing.
+Secret to the Perfect Picnic #1: Planning the perfect picnic is just like planning a small, transportable party, and if you think of it that way, it will help you with the organizing.
 Thinking through the who, what, when, where, why and how will keep you from missing any details.
 Essentially, the ideal picnic is nothing more than choosing a great location, inviting a good group of people, bringing something to sit on, and packing some delicious food and drinks.

 When deciding on the location, be sure to consider the on-site amenities.
 Because I’m a mom to young children, I’m always thinking about restrooms — where are they and how many? : ) But you might also want to think about the availability of running water, or if the location is easily accessible.
 Do you have to walk or hike a long way from the car?
 Will you be biking there?
 How many people are you bringing along?
 Do you need to make sure you choose somewhere that can accommodate a large group?
 If your dog will be joining you, is it a pet-friendly location?
 Those are the sorts of things you’ll want to keep in mind.

-Secret #5: Once you’ve sorted out the location, think about what you’ll bring for guests to sit on.
+Secret to the Perfect Picnic #5: Once you’ve sorted out the location, think about what you’ll bring for guests to sit on.
 The grass is certainly fine, as is a nice flat rock or tree stump.
 Large beach towels, old tablecloths (the plastic ones work just fine!), woven mats, blankets and quilts are great options.

 When we picnicked at the beach, we found that bringing a few woven mats was the best thing for keeping us off the sand — and keeping as much sand as possible out of the food.
 Something sturdier or waterproof might be in order depending on where you’ll be picnicking.
 Packing lawn chairs is also great if you’ll be somewhere where sitting on the ground might not be your best option.